silexphp/Silex/doc/cookbook/session_storage.rst

 * ``session_value``: Value column (TEXT or CLOB)
 * ``session_time``: Time column (INTEGER)

-Examples of SQL statements to create the session table on `Symfony2 cookbook
+You can find examples of SQL statements to create the session table in the `Symfony2 cookbook
 <http://symfony.com/doc/current/cookbook/configuration/pdo_session_storage.html>`